betterscientificsoftware/bssw.io/CuratedContent/SoftwareSustainabilityMatrix.md

 The Software Sustainability Matrix (SSM) is a joint effort of the Scientific Computing and Imaging (SCI) Institute and Kitware to improve the sustainability of the open-source package ecosystem making up the foundational software portfolio for the Center for Integrative Biomedical Computing (CIBC) lead by the SCI for the National Institutes of Health (NIH) <sup>[1],[2]</sup>.
 The goal of the SSM effort is to create numerical scores for different aspects of software sustainability for a software package as well of a combined sustainability score.
-This SSM process is being used to guide efforts to improve the sustainability of the CIBC software package ecosystem, with the hopes to transition the continuing support of this software to the open-source community<sup>[1]</sup>.
+This SSM process is being used to guide efforts to improve the sustainability of the CIBC software package ecosystem, with the hope to transition the continuing support of this software to the open-source community<sup>[1]</sup>.
 However, the SSM approach may be applicable to other package ecosystems and therefore may be of more general interest.

 The SSM score is composed from component scores in the four areas Impact, Risks, Community, and Technology as shown in [Figure 1](#fig_software_sustainability_matrix) and each of these areas are broken down into several different subareas.